garronej/evt/docs/api/evt/from.md

 ## Parameters

-Ctx Optional, Allows to detach the handlers attached to the source emitter.
+Ctx Optional, Allows detaching the handlers attached to the source emitter.

 `emitter`: Any of the following,